apann21/EnvyNails/README.md

 October 15th - Research how to push data to Firebase with Ionic October 16th - Attempt to create splash page with Ionic October 17th - Work on pushing data and pulling data with Firebase.

+- Current status, including meeting MVPs
+(2/3) Pages Created, User is able to select services and nail technicians but, needs to connect data into firebase.

+- Progress made
+Creating HomePage, Price Page, Services Form, Nail Technician Form, Navbar Menu Navigation.

+- Problems that you have encountered
+Connecting Firebase with Ionic App - problems with install and imports ..
+'AngularFire not found'

+Things left to be implemented
+- Contact Page (May or may not be implemented)
+- Connect and push data to firebase
+- Time Stamps
+- Update Button
+- Cancel Button
+- Layout Improvement
+- etc.